linsiqi321/www_sybils_airdrops/README.md

 # www_sybils_airdrops

-**This repository is an official implementation of** *Catching Sybils in Web3 Airdrops: Unveiling and Detecting Sybil Addresses at Scale*
+**Official code for** "Airdrop Giving Is Never Easy: Unveiling and Detecting Sybil Behavior in Web3 Airdrops".

+For ease of use, we have made some changes to the original implementation in the paper.

 # Dataset